jcarlos-prieto/niliBOX/resources/API.md

 ### Video subsystem
 The video subsystem handles the video input devices.
 There is no equivalent for output video devices.<br>
 Every video device can be identified in 3 different ways:
-- *Device name*: A string that identifies a video device available in the system</li>
+- *Device name*: A string that identifies a video device available in the system
-- *Device id*: An integer identifying a video device that has been open and can be used for input operations</li>
+- *Device id*: An integer identifying a video device that has been open and can be used for input operations
-- *Description*: A string providing a readable name for the video device</li>
+- *Description*: A string providing a readable name for the video device

 When an video device is open, a parameter <i>mode</i> must be provided.
 The <i>mode</i> is composed by a list of values separated by commas in the format <i>"resolution,framerate"</i>.
 This is the meaning of each value:
 - *resolution*: String - Size of the video frame in the format *widthxheight*.
-The symbol *x* must be included</li>
+The symbol *x* must be included
-- *framerate*: Integer - Number of frames per second</li>
+- *framerate*: Integer - Number of frames per second

 <table><tr></tr>
 <tr><td><b>void videoDevice_close(const int devid)</b></td></tr>